2muchcoffeecom/ngx-restangular/README.md

 ### Lets Code with Observables!

-If you dont want to use observables see article below.
-The default config is with using promises so you need to set response method to "observables".
-You can do this in config when importing module.
 Now that we have our main Object let's start playing with it.

 ````javascript
 // AppModule is the main entry point into Angular2 bootstraping process